Centralized Process for Student Initiative Funding (CPSIF)

 Key dates & deadlines

 Since 2016, CPSIF has moved from three cycles to a single cycle, with a Fall deadline for student group applications.
-Student groups are encouraged to start considering their plans for the next school year in preparation for requesting all funding for 2024-2025 in their fall applications.
-Requests for funding should cover the period from September 2024 to August 2025.
+Student groups are encouraged to start considering their plans for the next school year in preparation for requesting all funding for 2025-2026 in their Fall applications.
+Requests for funding should cover the period from September 2025 to August 2026.

 Groups are encouraged to keep these numbers in mind when developing their budget and CPSIF applications.
 For groups that are looking for additional funding, there are other options that can be considered, including UTSU fundingUTGSU Donation Requests, the Student Initiative Fund, or additional funding opportunities from other Faculties or University offices (subject to eligibility).
 Some groups may also consider exploring working with corporate donors.